 Figure 41 shows the flowchart for configuring the part in Interface Modes 2 and 3.
 For these interface modes, the read and write operations take place simultaneously via the serial port.
 Writing all 0s ensures that no valid data is written to any of the registers.
-When using the software conversion start and transferring data during conversion, the Figure 41 note must be obeyed.
+When using the software conversion start and transferring data during conversion, Note must be obeyed.